quite/age-plugin-tkey/README.md

-The file `my-identity` contains a line beginning with `AGE-PLUGIN-TKEY-`, which holds parameters that were used when generating the identity, and are used to recreate the full identity/private key on the TKey.
+The file `my-identity` contains a line beginning with `AGE-PLUGIN-TKEY-`, which holds parameters that were used when generating the identity, and are used to recreate the full identity/private key on the TKey when computing a shared key (to be used for decryption).
 This file should be treated as a secret.

 The file also has some comment lines beginning with `#` with more information about the identity.
 Especially useful is the `recipient`,